kushnertodd/kotlin-programming/README.md

 # kotlin-programming

-## Running the Python Jupyter notebook locally
+## Running the Kotlin Jupyter notebook locally

 - This runs the notebook from the web.
 It's better to run it locally if this does not work.
 https://mybinder.org/v2/gh/kushnertodd/kotlin-programming/main